ASL 101 | AMERICAN SIGN LANGUAGE I | 4 quarter hours

 (Undergraduate)

-This course will teach the theory behind fingerspelling and will train students on how to process serial information.
-Students will be able to identify invisible allophones and improve their receptive fingerspelling skills.
-ASL 106 or equivalent, including placement test or permission of instructor, is recommended.
+This course teaches the theory of fingerspelling and number systems by training students to process serial information.
+Students practice identifying allophones to improve their receptive fingerspelling and number skills.
+Prerequisite: ASL 102 or equivalent (including placement interview).

 ASL 354 | SOCIOLINGUISTICS FOR THE DEAF COMMUNITY | 4 quarter hours